AAT Assessment Method

 AAT’S SPECIALIZED ASSESSMENT IDENTIFIES DEFENSIVE RESPONSES

-The AAT Stress Assessment (MRT) is completely painless and conducted in person.
+The AAT Stress Assessment (MRT) is non-invasive, painless and conducted in person.
 The practitioner applies a digital signal representing the substance being tested directly to the client’s skin using a dedicated AAT treatment cuff.
 The practitioner can then assess the presence or absence of defensive responses in target muscle groups.
 The skin and muscles are assessed because they are innervated by the sympathetic nervous system, which serves as the body’s primary defense mechanism.

 What is an Allergy